open-voice-interoperability/docs-archived/vocabulary.md

 - **Voice Application** - also known as skill, action, capsule or domain.
 This is the specific executable component that has association to multiple things such as invocation, collection of related intents and entities up to the configuration to your dialog manager.
 - **Voice Application Interoperability** – a voice application involves another voice application.
 - **Voice Assistant System** A system where a user (primarily) uses his/her voice to interact with an automated conversational assistant for information or to control devices.
-- **Voice Registry System (VRS)** - is a global, standards-based system that enables a singular, protected registration of an entity's name and its corresponding conversational agent(s), and directs explicit agent requests for that name to the corresponding agent.
+- **Voice Registry System (VRS)** - is a global, standards-based system that enables a singular, protected registration of an entity's verbally-expressed name(s) and its corresponding conversational agent(s), and directs explicit agent requests for that name to the corresponding agent.
 It is comprised of globally-recognized database of names, agents, and critical attributes for disambiguation, and a selection of VRS-specific conversation processors.
 In general intent and structure, it may be seen similar to the Domain Name System (DNS) of the internet.

 ## W